 Imaginary or not, these drills trigger anxiety and even trauma for students.
 Students have reported fainting, vomiting and nightmares in response to these jarring experiences.
-Still, these procedures are necessary to keep our children safe.
+Still, many schools and districts view these drills as a necessary safety measure.

 So, we must ask ourselves an unusual question: How do we prepare teachers and children for a life or death situation and optimal learning at the same time?
 How can we ease the anxiety and trauma of these events and help children return to learning?